 Flowing Data uses the Social Security Administration’s data set to show a range of possibilities with individual outcomes randomly generated based on probabilities.

-Here’s what I got from a few minutes of running the simulation on Fast mode.
+Here’s what I got from a few minutes of running the simulation on Fast mode at age 45.
 I encourage you to run a simulation of your own with your gender and age, watching the gray balls fall where they may.

 Based on my results, it appears that the mere contemplation of one’s own mortality may contribute to increasing odds dying within the next year, but I’ll chalk up that “fat tail” on the left to randomness.